TL;DR: Dashboard → Consent Log. View all visitor consent choices with timestamps, countries, and consent statuses for compliance audit trails.

 Overview

 The Consent Log records every visitor's consent decision on your website.
-Each entry includes a unique ID, visitor country, consent status, and timestamp—providing an audit-ready trail for demonstrating GDPR compliance and other privacy regulations.
+Each entry includes a unique ID, visitor country, consent status, and timestamp—providing an audit-ready trail to demonstrate GDPR compliance and other privacy regulations.

 Before You Begin